Unity-Technologies/ml-agents/ml-agents/README.md

 # Unity ml-agents interface and trainers

-The `mlagents` package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component whcih allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+The `mlagents` package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.